 Moreover, consider the dog’s medical history before adopting it.
 Has the dog gone through the necessary vaccinations to keep its immune strong?
 Is there a history of diseases the dog has been treated for before being given out for adoption?

 The last thing you want is a sickly dog that will run your finances over in medical expenses or, worse still, end up dead because of a disease you did not know of.

 Check how the dogs are treated at the shelter as well.
-Some shelters are outright ruthless and little to no attention is given to the animals they rescued.
+Some shelters are outright ruthless, and little to no attention is given to the animals they rescued.
 It is possible for a dog to have picked up an aggressive personality from the shelters.
-So only adopt from respectable shelters that have workers who truly care about animals.
+So only adopt from respectable shelters that have workers who genuinely care about animals.

-If your lifestyle is not so hectic and you want a bubbly companion to spend your days with, get yourself a Morkie.
-He is a furry little dwarf with a personality that can outshine that of a Labrador.
-Morkieis one of the best family dogs you could ever own, so ensure you adopt home from a good shelter or breeder and you are prepared to meet all his lifetime needs.
+Morkie is a furry little dwarf with a personality that can outshine that of a Labrador.
+Mookie is one of the best family dogs you could ever own, so ensure you adopt home from a good shelter or breeder and you are prepared to meet all his lifetime needs.